How government-backed VC firms help and hurt the Midwest

 In prior years, we’ve seen the Wisconsin Economic Development Corporation (focused on Wisconsin) and Invest Detroit (focused on Detroit) make the most active investor lists, as well.

-Now while this may seem normal to those native to the Midwest’s tech ecosystem, it is highly unusual on a national level.
-In highly competitive ecosystems like the West Coast and New England, there is no room for government organizations to get involved — they are out-bid by a healthy, robust community of accelerators, pre-seed, seed, and Series A private investors.
-These investors are solely focused on a financial return and place few constraints on geographic or economic development metrics.
+Now, while this may seem normal to someone native to the Midwest’s tech ecosystem, it is highly unusual on a national level.
+In extremely competitive ecosystems like those in the West Coast and New England, there is no room for government organizations to get involved.
+In fact, government programs would typically be out-bid by a robust community of accelerators, pre-seed, seed, and Series A private investors.
+Plus, these investors are solely focused on a financial return and place few constraints on geographic or economic development metrics.
 This begs the question — if the global startup hubs of Silicon Valley, NYC, and Boston don’t have local or state government involvement in the early-stage financing of their startups, why do we?
 And is it helpful or harmful to our ecosystem’s growth?

 Gaps in our capital ecosystem

-State governments didn’t just create these programs out of the blue; they were responding to temporarily fill a market inefficiency.
+State governments didn’t just create these programs out of the blue — they were responding to a market inefficiency.
 Risk capital can be slow to react to demand — we have lazy investors with a supermajority of all global VC dollars who are refusing to invest outside a one-hour radius of their home in Palo Alto.
 The market is slowest to react to this inefficiency when it comes to earlier-stage small financing rounds — transaction costs are not much less than for larger rounds, so it takes even more convincing to get VCs to fly all the way to Omaha, Detroit, or Indianapolis for an under $1 million check.
-This is starting to change — slowly but surely — and some Midwest ecosystems (like Chicago and Minneapolis) attract enough local and national capital that their local governments don’t provide direct-investment programs, though they may still subsidize growth through angel tax credits and state-focused fund-of-funds.
+This is starting to change — slowly but surely — and some Midwest ecosystems (like Chicago and Minneapolis) attract enough local and national capital that their local governments don’t provide direct-investment programs, though they may still subsidize growth through angel tax credits and state-focused funds-of-funds.

 Conflicting goals

-The difficulty is that these programs can be a double-edged sword.
-While providing much-needed capital to compelling founders when they need it most, they are laced with restrictions.
+But these programs can be a double-edged sword.
+While they provide much-needed capital to compelling founders when they need it most, the programs are also laced with restrictions.
 Many organizations can’t lead a round and often need at least as much matching private capital, limiting their speed and independence.
-Most have tight geographic restrictions in terms of where they can invest and require companies to stay in a location long after the capital is used up.
-They sometimes have unique reporting requirements — such as jobs created, average salaries, and other economic impact metrics — that betray their ultimate priorities.
+Most of these programs have tight geographic restrictions in terms of where they can invest and require companies to stay in a location long after the capital is used up.
+And they sometimes have unique reporting requirements — such as jobs created, average salaries, and other economic impact metrics — that betray their ultimate priorities.

 The goals of the company and the goals of the government are usually aligned, but sometimes they aren’t, which can cause difficulties.
-For example, if a founder believes she needs to hire remote developers overseas or move her company’s headquarters to another state, that could be at odds with the government-backed investor who may or may not be sitting on the board.
+For example, if a founder believes she needs to hire remote developers overseas or move her company’s headquarters to another state, that could be at odds with the government-backed investor who may or may not be sitting on her startup’s board.

 Shifting tactics with maturity